-The northern Route to Elferspitz / Cima Undici is far less popular than the one through Haiderscharte / Forcola della Muta in the south.
+The north-eastern Route to Elferspitz / Cima Undici is far less popular than the one through Haiderscharte / Forcola della Muta in the south.
 Part of the route is hidden in a valley between Zehnerkopf and Grubenkopf, which can be reached only by crossing a small saddle.
 Thus it is invisible from the trailhead at the Schöneben / Bellpiano Ski Runs.
 Moreover, from this side there are no signs for Elferspitz / Cima Undici, all point to Zehnerkopf / Cima Dieci.

 Getting ThereThe main page describes how you can reach the village of Rojen and the Schöneben ski runs.
 In summer you may not but can use the road to the upper station of the ski-lift.